Coffee Prices Jump on Excessive Heat in Brazil

-Coffee prices this morning are moderately higher, with robusta posting a 2-1/2 week high.
-Concerns that excessive heat in Brazil could damage coffee trees are sparking a rally in coffee prices today.
-Climatempo said temperatures are expected to be as high as 40 degrees Celsius (104 F) for most of Brazil's coffee-producing regions this week, which could harm coffee trees and reduce yields.
+Coffee prices this morning are sharply higher, with arabica posting a 4-3/4 month high and robusta posting a 1-3/4 month high.
+Concern that excessive heat in Brazil could damage coffee trees supports coffee prices.
+Climatempo said Monday that temperatures are expected to be as high as 40 degrees Celsius (104 F) for most of Brazil's coffee-producing regions this week, which could harm coffee trees and reduce yields.
 Robusta also had carryover support from last Friday when Vietnam's agriculture department projected Vietnam's coffee production in the 2023/24 crop year could drop by -10% to 1.656 MMT, the smallest crop in four years, due to drought.

-Last Thursday, arabica posted a fresh 4-1/2 month high, and robusta climbed to a 2-week high on shrinking ICE coffee inventories.
-ICE-monitored arabica coffee inventories Thursday fell to a 24-year low of 303,235 bags.
-Meanwhile, ICE-monitored robusta coffee inventories today were at 3,751 lots, modestly above the record low of 3,374 lots posted on August 31.
+Shrinking ICE coffee inventories is supportive of coffee prices.
+ICE-monitored arabica coffee inventories Tuesday fell to a 24-year low of 297,100 bags.
+Meanwhile, on Wednesday, ICE-monitored robusta coffee inventories were at 3,730 lots, modestly above the record low of 3,374 lots posted on August 31.

-In a supportive factor for robusta coffee, Vietnam's General Department of Customs reported Wednesday that Vietnam's Oct coffee exports fell -14.2% m/m and -48.8% y/y to 43,725 MT and that coffee exports in the first ten months of this year (Jan-Oct) fell -10.7% y/y to 1.3 MMT.
-Also, Vietnam's coffee production in the 2023/24 crop year is forecast to drop -10% to 1.656 MMT, the smallest crop in four years, according to a report Friday from Vietnam's agriculture ministry's crop production department.
+In a supportive factor for robusta coffee, Vietnam's General Department of Customs reported last Wednesday that Vietnam's Oct coffee exports fell -14.2% m/m and -48.8% y/y to 43,725 MT and that coffee exports in the first ten months of this year (Jan-Oct) fell -10.7% y/y to 1.3 MMT.
+Also, Vietnam's coffee production in the 2023/24 crop year is forecast to drop -10% to 1.656 MMT, the smallest crop in four years, according to a report from Vietnam's agriculture ministry's crop production department last Friday.
 Vietnam is the world's largest producer of robusta coffee beans.

+A bearish factor for coffee prices is an increase in Brazil's coffee exports after exporter group Cecafe reported Tuesday that Brazil's Oct green coffee exports jumped +24% y/y to 4 million bags.

+A negative factor for coffee was last Friday's projection from Rabobank that said due to beneficial weather boosting coffee yields, Brazil's coffee exports in the 12 months ending June 2024 could increase as much as +18 % y/y to 42 million bags.

 Global coffee exports are shrinking as the International Coffee Organization (ICO) on September 14 reported that global coffee exports during Oct-Jul were down -5.7% y/y at 103.736 mln bags.
 Cecafe reported on October 11 that Brazil's Sep arabica coffee exports fell -20% y/y to 2.4 million bags, the lowest for that month in 6 years.
 However, Brazil's Sep robusta exports rose more than fourfold to 624,999 bags.
 Brazil is the world's largest producer of arabica coffee and the second-largest producer of robusta coffee.